-- No loading berths are required for buildings or structures with a gross floor area less than the minimum specified in § 3532.3. - Each loading berth shall be accompanied by one (1) adjacent loading platform. - 3532.5 When a property changes or adds a use category, the following shall apply: - (a) Additional loading berths and service/delivery spaces shall be required only when the minimum number of loading spaces required for the new use group exceeds the number of spaces required for the prior use group that occupied the same floor area; - (b) When determining the amount of additional required loading, it shall by assumed that the previous use provided the minimum number of spaces required; and - (c) Historic resources shall not be required to provide additional loading for a change in use without expansion. - An addition to an existing building, or the expansion of a use within a building, triggers additional loading requirements only when the gross floor area of the building or use is expanded or enlarged by twenty-five percent (25%) or more beyond the existing gross floor area.
-The additional minimum loading berths, platforms and service/delivery spaces required shall be calculated based on the addition's gross floor area. - An addition to a historic resource shall be required to provide additional loading berths, platforms and service/delivery spaces only for the addition's gross floor area
+- 3532.6 The loading requirements must be met when a new building or structure is constructed. - No loading berths are required for buildings or structures with a gross floor area less

+- than the minimum specified in § 3532.4. - Each loading berth shall be accompanied by one (1) adjacent loading platform. - When a property changes or adds a use category, the following shall apply: - (a) Additional loading berths, loading platforms and service/delivery spaces shall be required only when the minimum number of loading spaces required for the new use category exceeds the number of spaces required for the prior use category that occupied the same floor area; - (b) When determining the amount of additional required loading, it shall be assumed that the previous use provided the minimum number of spaces required; and - (c) Historic resources shall not be required to provide additional loading for a change in use without expansion. - An addition to an existing building, or the expansion of a use within a building triggers additional loading requirements only when the gross floor area of the building or use is expanded or enlarged by twenty-five percent (25%) or more beyond the gross floor area on [effective date of Chapter 35], or in the case of a new building, the gross floor area used to calculate the initial loading requirement.
+The additional minimum loading berths and service/delivery spaces required shall be calculated based upon the entire gross floor area added. - An addition to a historic resource shall be required to provide additional loading berths, loading platforms, and service/delivery spaces only for the addition's gross floor area and only when the addition results in at least a fifty percent (50%) increase in gross floor area beyond the gross floor area existing on [effective date of Chapter 35]. - Where two (2) or more uses share a building or structure, the uses may share loading as long as internal access is provided from all shared uses requiring loading. - For a building or structure having three (3) or more required loading berths in one location, the loading berths may be stacked. - No other use shall be conducted from or upon the loading berth or service/delivery space or any portion thereof. - Each service/delivery space shall be clearly marked "For Service and Delivery Vehicles Only" and used exclusively for such vehicles. - 3532.16 The provision of loading spaces shall be governed by the rules of measurement contained in this subsection. - (a) When two (2) or more non-residential uses in the same use category share a building or structure, all of the uses in the same use category shall be added together to derive the total gross floor area, to determine the required number